plone/mockup-training/intro.rst

 As always, some of these technologies can be discussed controversially.
 There are other options for package management, build infrastructure, declaring dependencies, preprocessing CSS - nearly for each aspect of Mockup.
 JavaScript has an insanely fast moving ecosystem.
-Furtunately, many Frameworks are quite excellent.
+Fortunately, many Frameworks are quite excellent.
 In the final analysis, we had to decide for some of these Frameworks.
 Mockup is using well proven and widely used Frameworks.
 For sure, we will have to adapt Mockup to fit to changed conditions in the future, but we're well off